heathdrobertson/crypto-wine/docs/posts/[Tue-11:00|02-16-2021]-Crypto-Noobie/[Tue-11:00|02-16-2021]-Crypto-Noobie.md

 # Learn More About Crypto

-[Kraken] has created a great resource if you would like to explor crypto currencies and blockchain in greater detail.
+[Kraken] has created a great resource if you would like to explore crypto currencies and blockchain in greater detail.
 [kraken.com/learn](https://www.kraken.com/learn)
 ## Getting Started